gvwilson/thirdbit/src/fiction/santas/index.md

 Finner said,
 wishing it didn't sound so inadequate.

-"She ended well."
+"Don't be."
 Captain Snood raised her tea in salute.
 "She made the worlds a better place for a lot of people, and most of us don't get to say that.
-It's just a shame she didn't get one last chance to talk to Tumbly."
+It's just a shame she never got to clear the air with Tumbly."

-"I don't think either of them would have enjoyed that conversation," Finner said bitterly.
+"I don't think she would have enjoyed that conversation," Finner said bitterly.
+"Gran-Granna isn't very good at listening to things she doesn't want to hear."

 "Now, now…"
 Santa Hotep wheezed.